True2456/MindMelterVST/README.md

 # MindMelterVST
-Distortion VST
+Distortion VST created using the JUCE DSP framework for C++

 # Mind Melter VST
-## Audio distortion + Reverb unit created using the JUCE framework for C++

 ## Note:
 Juce framework is required to use the source code.